TITLE 8: AGRICULTURE AND ANIMALS

 d) A suitable "hold-down" device shall be provided that will anchor the container to the farm wagon at one or more places on each side of the container.

-e) When dual containers are mounted on four-wheel farm wagons the weight shall be distributed evenly over both axles.
-Dual containers mounted on the same running gear must be of the same capacity.
+e) When multiple containers are mounted on a running gear, the weight shall be distributed appropriately over the axles.
+Multiple containers mounted on the same running gear must be of the same capacity.
+All manual shutoff valves shall be located behind the steel bulkhead or permanently affixed in a secure point to provide equivalent protection of the piping from that point to the front of the tank.

 f) When the cradle and the container are not welded together, suitable material shall be used between them to reduce abrasion.